As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 This step may seem strange and is widely debated among rock display artists.
 Some think that the heat opens the pores of the rocks so that the dye can penetrate deeper into the rock.
 In reality, heat does not alter the physical properties of the rock in any meaningful way.

 A popular way to do this is in the oven.
-Line a pan with foil and put the rocks on it, while trying not to stack the rocks.
+Line a pan with foil and put the rocks on it while trying not to stack them.
 The foil is necessary during this step since you won’t want to handle the hot rocks too much.

 TIP: Did you know some rocks can explode when heated?
 Yes, it is true.
 Find out the explanation about exploding rocks in the article below: